- Online Programs

 Be the Support Others Need

-With a CACREP-accredited curriculum, Walsh University offers the best of both worlds.
-Our Master of Arts in Counseling and Human Development program prepares knowledgeable, compassionate professionals for a career supporting those in need.
-Best of all, you can complete the entire program in your own community, no campus visits required.
+With quality online courses and field placement support, Walsh University offers the best of both worlds.
+Our CACREP-accredited Master of Arts in Counseling and Human Development program prepares knowledgeable, compassionate professionals for a career supporting those in need.
+Best of all, you can complete your courses fully online; no campus visits required.
+Plus, gain hands-on experience through two internships and a final practicum that will fully prepare you to earn your Clinical Mental Health Counseling license in Ohio or several other approved states.

 - Applications are currently being accepted for next intake